 The BPAC may utilize City personnel as described in Section 2.120.040 of the City Code.
-The City Manager of the City of Santa Clara shall provide the BPAC with information and staff assistance but the The BPAC's requests may from time to time be prioritized subject to staff limitations.
+The BPAC's requests may from time to time be prioritized subject to staff limitations.
 The City Manager has appointed the Director of Public Works and the Chief of Police or their designees to staff the BPAC.